2021 Oklahoma Sooners football team

 The 2021 Oklahoma Sooners football team represented the University of Oklahoma during the 2021 NCAA Division I FBS football season, the 127th season for the Oklahoma Sooners.
 They played their home games at Gaylord Family Oklahoma Memorial Stadium in Norman, Oklahoma.
 They are a charter member of the Big 12 Conference.
 The team was led during the regular season by Lincoln Riley, in his fifth and final year as head coach.

 Riley departed Oklahoma for USC on November 28.
 Former Sooners head coach Bob Stoops was named the interim head coach and led the team to their win in the Alamo Bowl.

-Previous season

-The Sooners finished the 2020 season 9–2, 6–2 in Big 12 play.
-Despite beginning the season 1–2, 0–2 in Big 12 play, they came back and finished the season in 2nd place in the Big 12 behind Iowa State, who they defeated in the 2020 Big 12 Championship Game 27-21 for their sixth consecutive Big 12 Championship.
-For the first time since 2016, the Sooners were not selected for the College Football Playoff.
-Instead, the sixth-ranked Sooners were selected to face the seventh-ranked SEC East Champion Florida Gators in the Cotton Bowl, where they defeated the Gators 55–20.
-They finished the season ranked 6th in the AP and Coaches Poll.